The Bankrate promise

 When I was looking for a new rewards credit card, one, in particular, caught my eye: the Chase Freedom Unlimited®*.
 After completing a big move and getting my finances in order after a job change, I didn’t want to have to think too much about credit card rewards.
 At the same time, I also wanted to earn as much as possible for my spending.

-After conducting some pretty extensive research and weighing the pros and cons of various options, the Freedom Unlimited was a clear winner in terms of both value and simplicity.
+After conducting some pretty extensive research and weighing the pros and cons of various options, I decided the Freedom Unlimited was a clear winner in terms of both value and simplicity.

 The Freedom Unlimited is a flexible, lucrative rewards card with great perks.
 It’s a handy card for everyday spending that earns 1.5 percent cash back on purchases with no upper limit, plus extra cash back for spending in categories like dining and drugstore purchases.